These are questions frequently asked by Loyola Marymount University students who have been documented for Student

 How can I review a copy of the incident report prior to my hearing?

-If a Residence Life report and/or Public Safety report has been generated, it can be made available to you either in person in the Office of Student Conduct & Community Responsibility or virtually by contacting to schedule an appointment (email@example.com/(310) 338-1821).
+If a Residence Life report and/or Public Safety report has been generated, it can be made available to you in the Office of Student Conduct & Community Responsibility by contacting to schedule an appointment (email@example.com/(310) 338-1821).
 [Student Conduct Code: Section VI(C)(4)]

 If there were witnesses to the incident, how can they provide information?

 Notify the Conduct Officer(s) in advance if you have a witness(es) you'd like to present.
 The Conduct Officer(s) will schedule a separate meeting with the witness(es) individually, unless it is a hearing with cross examination.
 Witnesses should be individuals who were witness to the actual incident and/or allegations.
 Character witnesses are disfavored.
 [Student Conduct Code: Section VI(C)(5)]

 Am I permitted to have an Advisor at my conduct hearing?

 Yes.
 Please notify the Conduct Officer(s) at least 48 hours in advance if you plan to have an Advisor for the hearing.
 Be aware that Advisors must be LMU Community members (excluding Law School faculty, staff and students) and must not be related to you.
 Students will be expected to sign a Student Release Form and Advisors will be asked to sign a Role of Advisor Form.
-If the hearing is conducted via Zoom, no one else is permitted to be present with the student without the aforementioned documentation signed and submitted.
 In incidents regarding Title IX Sexula Harassment or sexual or interpersonal misconduct, refer to the Student Title IX Policy or the Student-on-Student Sexual and Interpersonal Misconduct policy regarding your Advisor options.
 [Student Conduct Code: Section VI(C)(6)]

 What happens at a conduct hearing?